It's a New Day in Public Health.

 - Field investigation of cases and outbreaks

-- Lead poisoning prevention services such as screening, surveillance, and case management
+- Lead poisoning prevention services such as screening, surveillance, and case investigation

 Local businesses, civic organizations, and other agencies may contact the Disease Outbreak Control Program to request information on the following: